flo-at/minmon/README.md

 - No fancy config directory structure - just a single TOML file.
 - No users, groups or roles.
 - No cryptic abbreviations.
 The few extra letters in the config file won't hurt anyone.
 - There are no predefined threshold names like "Warning" or "Critical".
-You might might want more than just two, or only one.
+You might want more than just two, or only one.
 So that's up to you to define in the config.
 - The same check plugin can be used multiple times.
 You might want different levels to trigger different actions for different filesystems at different intervals.
 - Alarms are timed in "cycles" (i.e. multiples of the `interval` of the check) instead of seconds.
 It's not very user-friendly but helps to keep the internal processing and the code simple and efficient.
 - Alarms stand for themselves - they are not related.
 This means that depending on your configuration, two (or more) events may be triggered at the same time for the same check.
 There are cases where this could be undesirable.